80% of Fast Movers report their organization’s agility has improved

 Furthermore, fast moving firms see cloud automation as more than a cost-cutting or efficiency exercise; 75% of Fast Movers have attempted to use cloud automation to innovate their business models.
 Over eight in ten firms report that their customer experience has benefitted as a result.

 Jonathan Miranda, Manager at Cisco IT Infrastructure Group, said, “We’re already seeing the rewards from our provisioning at Cisco being almost completely automated.
 The next step is to transition our systems from being automated to being intelligent.
 This means that, instead of having users provision with the click of a button, as is the case today, the applications will themselves start thinking about when they need capacity and when to pull the triggers.
-A combination of artificial intelligence (AI) and technologies such as containerisation creates these capabilities.”
+A combination of artificial intelligence (AI) and technologies such as containerization creates these capabilities.”

 Surviving the skills shortage

 With 70% of executives identifying an absence of skills as a major challenge, companies need to be able to deploy the talent they have on the tasks with the highest business value.
 Using cloud technologies to automate legacy applications and IT operations is facilitating this, giving time back to highly skilled engineers to work on projects which boost the bottom line: 59% of fast moving firms have re-deployed engineers onto higher-value activities such as new development.
-Eliminating monotonous tasks has been a priority for Fast Movers, with 73% of application testing processes in these organisations now automated, nearly four times that of Followers.
+Eliminating monotonous tasks has been a priority for Fast Movers, with 73% of application testing processes in these organizations now automated, nearly four times that of Followers.
 With this new-found flexibility, firms are starting to upgrade the skills of their existing staff in line with their DevOps strategies – benefitting management practices.

 Cloud automation challenges

 Despite clear bottom-line benefits, firms are holding back from using cloud technologies to automate legacy IT operations due to reservations over cybersecurity.
 Security (27%) and data privacy (19%) concerns are cited by firms as the toughest obstacles in the move to automation of IT operations processes, a trend seen across both Fast Movers and Followers.
 With GDPR coming into force on 25 May this issue has come into focus, with IT leaders now facing considerable pressure from CEOs and boards to ensure that technology initiatives do not create new data breach risks.
-However, with cloud providers being increasingly diligent and utilising security as code processes, the move to automation can mean tighter security, not less.
+However, with cloud providers being increasingly diligent and utilizing security as code processes, the move to automation can mean tighter security, not less.